finotes/finotes.github.io/_posts/2018-02-02-swift-docs.md

 }
 ```
-Once Controllers are extended from ObservableViewController and App functions are implemented, if an issue is raised, on fi.notes dashboard, you will be able to view screen activity for 3 minutes prior to the issue was raised.
+Once Controllers are extended from ObservableViewController and App functions are implemented, if an issue is raised, on Finotes dashboard, you will be able to view screen activity for 3 minutes prior to the issue was raised.
 ```
 Activity Trail
 	LoginController:viewDidLoad                  09:21:53:923	1131900928 FREE MEMORY (BYTES)